-- 1. is allowed to make or second motions; - 2. is admitted to all sessions of the Board: - 3. receives all materials elected Board members do: - 4. is permitted to discuss all topics of the Board.
+- 1. is allowed to make or second motions: - 2. is admitted to all sessions of the Board: - 3. receives all materials elected Board members do; - 4. is permitted to discuss all topics of the Board.

 As a non-voting member, the student trustee is not considered in determining a quorum for action of the Board.
+However, the student trustee may serve on the student senate, on institutional committees or on board committees.

-For additional information, contact the Student Activities Office, A336.
+For additional information, contact the Student Activities, Office, A336.